Mohd Zamri Ramli

-Mohamad Zamri bin Ramli (born 23 November 1990) is Malaysian footballer who formerly played for Kelantan FA as a left full back in the Malaysia Super League.
+Mohamad Zamri bin Ramli (born 23 November 1990) is a Malaysian footballer who formerly played for Kelantan FA as a left full back in the Malaysia Super League.

 Early life

 Zamri was born in Kampung Puyu, which is a village in the district of Rantau Panjang, Kelantan.
 His family originated from Kampung Mundok, a Malay village, located in a town in southern Thailand, which was between Golok town.
 He has dual citizenship of Malaysia and Thailand.
 He received his early education in Sekolah Rendah Agama in Pasir Mas, Kelantan.
 Since that he always participate in Minor Championships Mundok District, Southern Thailand.
 After returning to Kelantan, he represented his school.
 His talent is detected, and called to play with Majlis Sukan Sekolah-Sekolah Agama Kelantan.

 Club career

 Kelantan President Cup Team

 In 2008, he was selected to represent the Kelantan President Cup Team.
 He won the hearts of selection panel headed by Shamsuddin and Che Awang Saupi.
 At the time, they are Kelantan President Cup Team coach.
 In 2009, he and his teammates won the Youth Cup.
 He was a key player in the team.